Donatello

 amount of artistic freedom.
 Some of Donatello's works feature

-of an interest in this revival.
-Donatello made full use of
+examples of an interest in this revival.
+Donatello made full

 new invention of scientific linear perspective.